gongahkia/yuho/doc/main/future.md

 ### Products

 > [!IMPORTANT]
+> * also check out xtext
-> * consider using automated tools like Lex, YACC, ANTLR to generate parsers and lexers for me automatically
+> * consider using automated tools like ANTLR to generate parsers and lexers for me automatically
-> * if that doesn't work then implement a handwritten parser in racket or scheme
+> * if that doesn't work then implement a handwritten parser in racket or raku

 1. Yuho CLI INTERPRETER
     * validate user-defined Yuho structs and enforces syntax
     * parses `.yh` files and checks whether a struct instance conforms to its struct definition laid out
     * **things to check**
         * ERRORS are fatal and break the interpreting
-        * REMINDERS are note fatal and do not break the interpreting
+        * REMINDERS are not fatal and do not break the interpreting
         * ***GENERAl CHECKS***
             1. base syntax checks
         * ***STRUCT DEFINITION CHECKS***